Furishon/EfficencyOfEuclidAlg/README.md

 ## Evaluating efficency
-This package evaluates the efficency by plotting the number of iterations required by the algorithm (the value of n+1) as a function of both a & b in a 3D-plot.
+This package evaluates the efficency by plotting the number of iterations required by the algorithm (the value of n+1) as a function of both a & b as a heatmap.
 The range of a & b is between 0 and a user-defined value.

+An example heatmap for 0 <= a, b <= 5000 can be seen in heatmap.png.

+## Usage
+To evaluate all pairs (a, b) for 0 <= a, b <= n, call `python3 plot.py n`.

+##Author
 Erik Göransson, Sweden

 August 2019